milind-prajapat/Devanagari-Character-Recognition/README.md

 Model_5      |     0.8095     |      0.9200    |    0.8095  |  0.8386
 Boosting     |     0.8571      |     0.9444    |    0.8571  |  0.8862

 ## Features
-1. **Word segmentation** enables character recognition of paragraphs, it also preserves the order
+1. **Word segmentation** enables character recognition of paragraphs, also preserves the order
 2. **Character segmentation** enables character recognition of word
+3. **Image Processing** enables the segmentation of slanted words and characters, and *svar* having a *matra*
-3. **Data augmentation** using image data generator class
+4. **Data augmentation** using image data generator class, rotated, shifted, sheared and zoomed
-4. **Convolution neural network** combined with a deep neural network
+5. **Convolution neural network** combined with a deep neural network
-5. **Boosting technique** resulting in more reliable efficiency
+6. **Boosting technique** resulting in much more reliable efficiency

 ## Limitations
 1. *vyanjans* having a *matra* cannot be segmented